MicrosoftDocs/CortanaSkillsKit/docs/skills/pub-developer-settings.md

 ## Editing developer settings for an approved developer

 If you have already been reviewed and approved, you can edit all of the developer settings except for the developer email (which is your MSA ID).
-Making changes will cause the settings page to display an `Under Review` message while the new data is reviewed.
-If you already have skills in production, or deployed for testing, those skills will remain unchanged and will continue functioning as before.
+Once you press `Save` or `Submit`, the changes will cause the settings page to display an `Under Review` message while the new data is reviewed.
+The `Group Settings` and the `World Settings` tabs will no longer be available, but if you already have skills in production, or deployed for testing, those skills will remain unchanged and will continue functioning as before.

 If the changes to your data cause you to be rejected, then your current skills may be reviewed again.
 They will continue to function unless and until they're reviewed, at which time they may or may not be re-approved.